Gabriel06424/Classification-of-Land-Cover-and-Land-Use/README.md

 11. **Feature Importance Analysis**: Feature importance is calculated and visualized for the Random Forest model to understand the contribution of each band.
 <img width="989" height="590" alt="image" src="https://github.com/user-attachments/assets/664c80a1-781e-4a21-a891-b5f1520fe0a7" />

+Explanation:
+This bar chart compares the performance of four machine learning models (Random Forest, SVM, GBDT, XGBoost) using Overall Accuracy and Cohen’s Kappa coefficient.
+GBDT and Random Forest show the best results, while SVM performs the worst.
+The chart visually confirms the superiority of ensemble learning methods for this complex remote sensing classification task.

 ### Key Findings & Model Performance
 <img width="1589" height="690" alt="image" src="https://github.com/user-attachments/assets/b2893321-8523-47d2-87c6-0a7fa746abbd" />